ancabilloni/vision_projects/multithreading_cameras/README.md

 ## Reading & display two usb webcam concurrently with Boost Thread (C++)

+The program detects up to 2 webcams in the system and grab images synchronously.
+A good example on real application for multi-threading.

 #### Tested on Ubuntu 18.04
-The program detects up to 2 cameras in the system.
+.
 Here I tested with a built-in laptop camera, and an external usb webcam.

 #### Require:
 - g++